wdougwatson/pkm/Hemingway style.md

-Here is a revised style guide without references to Hemingway:

-Writing Style
+## Prose Style
-- Use short, simple sentences averaging 15-20 words.
-- Write in an active voice with direct, dynamic language.
-- Describe through concrete, sensory details that set mood rather than abstract concepts.
-- Eliminate unnecessary adjectives and adverbs letting nouns and verbs do descriptive work.
-- Keep dialogue brief and advancing the story through character revelation.

-Structure
+### Structure of Sentences and Paragraphs:

+- Sentences tend to be on the shorter side, averaging between 15 to 20 words in length.
+This helps to keep the writing moving at a brisk pace.

+- The writing is usually in the active voice, which utilizes more direct and dynamic verbs.
+This gives the prose a sense of forward momentum and urgency.

-- Paragraphs focus on a single moment or idea using 2-4 sentences.
+- Paragraphs focus on either a single moment in the story or one central idea.
+They contain roughly 2 to 4 sentences of content each.

-- Scenes intensely focus on pivotal moments without commentary or summary.
+- Key scenes are written so as to intensely focus on pivotal or important moments within the narrative.
+There is little commentary or summarization included.

-- Employ economy of storytelling, omitting needless background for dramatic significance.
+- An economy of storytelling is employed.
+This means unnecessary background details are omitted in order to emphasize dramatic significance.

-- Maintain forward momentum with taut, urgent pacing and minimal exposition.
+- Forward narrative momentum is maintained through relatively taut pacing and minimal explanatory text or exposition.

-Tone
+### Tone and Mood:

-- Adopt a plain, unsentimental style with understated emotional responses.
-- Employ understatement over exaggeration to imply deeper meanings.
-- Maintain an objective, observant narrative perspective with minimal authorial intrusion.
+- The style is meant to be plain and straightforward with emotional responses understated rather than overtly sentimental.

+- Understatement is utilized more so than exaggeration, allowing certain meanings or implications to lie subtly beneath the surface.

+- The narrative perspective aims to be objective and observant while keeping authorial intrusion or commentary to a minimum.

-- Imbue descriptions with vivid sensory imagery for realism and mood.
+- Descriptions rely on vivid sensory imagery and concrete details to effectively set the atmosphere and mood.

-Themes
+### Themes and Subject Matter:

-- Focus on humanity’s relationships with nature and life’s tests of endurance.
+- Recurring themes often center around humanity's relationships with nature or advancing technology, as well as life's challenges and tests of endurance.

-- Explore concepts like honor, masculinity and purpose through character actions.
+- Concepts such as honor, masculinity, and finding purpose are routinely explored through the actions and experiences of characters.

-- Subtly convey ideas through dramatic events rather than discussion or analysis.
+- Ideas are conveyed subtly through dramatic events in the story rather than through direct discussion, philosophical musings, or analysis.

-This style guide emphasizes showing depth through brevity, focusing scenes on key moments, and allowing ambiguity for interpretation - letting the storytelling speak for itself through dynamic language and events.
-Sensory detail grounds the atmosphere while economy reveals dramatic significance.
+In summation, this style emphasizes showing greater depth and complexity through brevity, focusing key narrative moments, and allowing some ambiguity for reader interpretation.
+Authentic sensory details and economical word choice balance simplicity with significance.